medusajs/medusa/docs/content/advanced/backend/notification/overview.md

 A Notification also represents a resent notification.
 So, when a notification is resent, a new one is created that references the original Notification as a parent.
 This Notification is also created by the `NotificationService` class.

-### Entity Overview
+### Notification Entity Overview

 The 2 most important properties in the `Notification` entity are the `to` and `data` properties.

 The `to` property is a string that represents the receiver of the Notification.
 For example, if the Notification was sent to an email address, the `to` property holds the email address the Notification was sent to.

 The `to` property can alternatively be a phone number or a chat username.
 It depends on the Notification Provider and how it sends the Notification.